MicrosoftDocs/visualfsharpdocs/docs/conceptual/query-expressions-[fsharp].md

 printfn "\nLeft Join Student and CourseSelection tables." query {
     for student in db.Student do
-    leftOuterJoin (for selection in db.CourseSelection -> student.StudentID = selection.StudentID) into result
+    leftOuterJoin selection in db.CourseSelection
+        on (student.StudentID = selection.StudentID) into result
     for selection in result.DefaultIfEmpty() do
     select (student, selection)
 }